otto-de/api-guidelines/guidelines/020_guidelines/030_http/5010_should-use-etag-header-for-caching.md

 {/* big payload */}
 ```

+The semantic is best described as: _"please give me the representation of the current state of the resource, if the state changed compared to the version I already know about."_

 The purpose of the value is to indicate a change in the underlying resource.
 One must differentiate between _weakly_ and _strongly_ validating entity tags:

 - A _strong_ entity tag indicates a byte-by-byte equality if matching and should be the **default**.